Virtual-Watcher/SOC-Analyst-Walkthrough/Part 3 - Emulating an Adversary.md

-# Part Three - Observing Noise
+# Part 3 - Observing Noise

 ### Blog Post: [So you want to be a SOC Analyst?
 Part 3](https://blog.ecapuano.com/p/so-you-want-to-be-a-soc-analyst-part-77e)

-Note: You will need to complete "Part One - Virtual Lab Setup" and "Part Two - Observing Noise" or the blog equivalent to follow along with this part.
-If needed, retrace your steps from Part Two.
+Note: You will need to complete "Part 1 - Virtual Lab Setup" and "Part 2 - Observing Noise" or the blog equivalent to follow along with this part.
+If needed, retrace your steps from Part 2.

 ## Emulating an Adversary